 Helen is a senior scientist working in the Weather Impacts Science group.
 The current focus of work is on the societal risk from high-impact weather, with probabilistic forecasts based on ensemble prediction systems being a key tool.
 Helen's current activities include:

 Helen Titley (nee Watkin) joined the Met Office in 2001 in the Aviation Applications group, where she worked to develop thunderstorm forecasts for air traffic control and a system to detect volcanic eruptions from satellite images.
-In 2003 she moved to the Forecasting Development team where she worked on many projects including NAME system development, automated TAF production, and Weather and Health data analysis and forecasting.
+In 2003 she moved to the Forecasting Development team where she worked on many projects including Met Office Dispersion Model system development, automated TAF production, and Weather and Health data analysis and forecasting.

 Since 2005 Helen has worked on Ensemble Forecast Applications, and is now part of the Weather Impacts Science Group.